endurodave/AsyncStateMachine/README.md

 * [C++ std::thread Event Loop](https://github.com/endurodave/StdWorkerThread) - A worker thread using the C++ thread support library.

-# CMake Build
+# Getting Started
-[CMake](https://cmake.org/) is used to create the project build files.
-See `CMakeLists.txt` for more information.
+[CMake](https://cmake.org/) is used to create the project build files on any Windows or Linux machine.

-## Windows Visual Studio
+1. Clone the repository.

-`cmake -G "Visual Studio 17 2022" -A Win32 -B Build -S .`
+2. From the repository root, run the following CMake command:

-## Linux Make
+   `cmake -B Build .`

-`cmake -G "Unix Makefiles" -B Build -S .`
+3. Build and run the project within the `Build` directory.

 # Asynchronous Delegates